 Comprised of university vice-chancellors, thought-leaders, policy experts and politicians, the role of the Advisory Board is to augment the knowledge, understanding and strategic thinking of the Trustee Board so that the UPP Foundation’s support is focused on areas that are central to the future success of the higher education sector.

-Professor Paul Boyle, President and Vice-Chancellor, University of Leicester
+Professor Paul Boyle, Vice-Chancellor, Swansea University

 Professor Graham Galbraith, Vice-Chancellor, University of Portsmouth